 2 teaspoons olive oil, ½ medium yellow onion, 2 medium garlic cloves, 16 ounces (1 pound) ground meat, 1 25-ounce jar prepared pasta sauce, 1 teaspoon crushed red pepper

 Spoon 1/3 of the sauce evenly on the bottom of a 13 x 9-inch baking pan.
 Reserve the remaining sauce to top the roll ups before baking.

 Preparing the lasagna noodles

 Add 1/3 or ½ of the noodles to the boiling water and allow to cook until slightly underdone (e.g. the noodles I used call to cook for 13-14 minutes and I cooked them 10 minutes); they should be pliable but not yet edible consistency.
-Remove from the boiling water with a slotted spoon or strainer and place onto the prepared baking sheet.Allow to sit 30 seconds or until they can be handled comfortably.
+Remove from the boiling water with a slotted spoon or strainer allowing any excess water to drain back into the pot.
+Rinse with cold water to stop the cooking process.
+Place them onto the prepared baking sheet.Allow to sit 30 seconds or until they can be handled comfortably.
 Using a paper towel, dab up any excess water on the baking sheet.